SWI-Prolog/packages-jpl/docs/TutorialDeveloping.md

 Now you have a local branch `proposal` tracking a remote branch in `ssardina` for it.

-**NOTE:** If you are only expecting to change the Java API, then you can just work with the `packages-jpl` distribution in isolation.
+**NOTE:** If you are _only_ expecting to change the Java API, then you can just work with the `packages-jpl` distribution in isolation.
 This will compile just the Java classes and produce a corresponding JAR file for use.
 However, in this case you would have to have an SWI system installed system-wide and make sure your application uses your updated JPL JAR file and not the system installed one.

+## Set-up variables for developing JPL

+When you develop JPL (e.g., change the Java API) you need to make sure your development set-up is using the correct SWI Prolog system, so that the right `libswipl.so` and `libjpl.so` are used when Java is calling SWI.
+For example, if you are using IntelliJ to develop the Java component of JPL.

+Basically, one needs to set-up the environment variables `SWI_HOME_DIR` and `LD_LIBRARY_PATH` to wherever the SWI-Prolog to be used is located, as well as `LD_PRELOAD`:

+    LD_LIBRARY_PATH=/usr/local/swipl-git/lib/swipl/lib/x86_64-linux/
+    SWI_HOME_DIR=/usr/local/swipl-git/lib/swipl/
+    LD_PRELOAD=libswipl.so

+In IntelliJ, for example, this is done by modifying the Template in "Run/Debug Configuration" to include the environment variables needed ( `LD_PRELOAD`, `SWI_HOME_DIR`, and `LD_LIBRARY_PATH`).
+See this [post](https://intellij-support.jetbrains.com/hc/en-us/community/posts/205820189-How-to-set-default-environment-variables-)

+For instance, modify the JUnit template by just enter this string in "Environment variables":

+            LD_LIBRARY_PATH=/usr/local/swipl-git/lib/swipl/lib/x86_64-linux/;SWI_HOME_DIR=/usr/local/swipl-git/lib/swipl/;LD_PRELOAD=libswipl.so

+Finally, you can create a new Run from the template, it will already inherit the environment variables.
+* The main test class is `org.jpl7.test.TestJUnit` which is a bag of tests.
+* There are also standalone tests in `org.jpl7.test.standalone.*`

 ## Unit testing output